timopaul/idealo-merchant-order-api-v2-php-sdk/README.md

     $client->getHttpStatus()

-When this method returns 200 everything was ok with the last request.
+If this method returns 200, the last request was fine.

 In the idealo API documentation, you can find a list with the HTTP status error-codes and their meanings for every request.